 A n00b goes for a test drive

-This page was written in 2010, and Linux has moved on a bit, but many of the the points below are still current.
+This is a bunch of stuff I originally wrote in 2010, and Linux has moved on a bit, but many of the the points below are still current.
 Here is a great up to date summary

 Information wants to be free